-Favor First Core is a typical preset for Laptop computers where we find that loading cores as much as possible allows us to get out of the way of some of the laptop optimization (power and cooling) that are playing with available processing speed.
+Favor First Core is a typical preset for laptop computers where we find that loading cores as much as possible allow us to get out of the way of some of the laptop optimization (power and cooling) that are playing with available processing speed.

 Balanced Distribution is a preset somehow in the middle.
 It intends to be a balance between both above options.